Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - add fallback for profile picture when showing session  , front and back
 - add timezone in the frontend for each request

+-fix return url of google oauth from front : now it always return to home
 - add method to retieve money : transfer balance to Konnect with fees 15%
 - Fix availability / booking flows.
 - Booking page: improve mobile version.